Kavindya97/CodeBlack/README.md

 Accurately recognizing the total bill amount from scanned bills/inovice images.

 ## Data Set
-Data set included for this taks consists of 650 scanned bills / invovices in PNG format, all of them  labeled with the final total value of each bill.
+Data set included for this task consists of 600 scanned bills / invoices in PNG format, all of them  labeled with the final total value of each bill.

 #### Sample invoice